jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 # Collection Achievements and Profiles System (CAPS)

 The first component that the DPLA could build is a Web application which allows for collecting basic information about collections.
+We call this the Collection Achievements and Profiles System (CAPS).
 DPLA Collection Profiles provide a mechanism for the DPLA to host a centralized Web-based, editable directory of collections on the Internet.
 DPLA Collection Achievements provide a mechanism for